What is sexual health?

 Sexual health describes your physical health in relation to sexually transmitted infections (STIs), contraception, your preferred sexual habits and much more.
 Practicing safe sex is an important part of protecting you and your partner's sexual health.
 This page has information about safe sex, contraception, how to access sexual health services and much more.

-You can pick up free condoms from the Imperial College Union reception on level 2 of Beit Quad.
+You can pick up free condoms and dental dams from the Imperial College Union Welcome Desk on the ground floor of Beit Quad.

 Think you might be pregnant?

 If you’ve missed your period and think that you might be pregnant, take a test as soon as possible and make an appointment with your doctor or a sexual health clinic for confidential advice.